 Confident Parents: Thriving Kids – Anxiety Program is a ‘made in BC model’ based on the best available evidence for supporting families to effectively reduce mild to moderate anxiety in their children.
 Delivered through videos and supported by scheduled telephone coaching sessions, the approach focuses on building skills and strategies that parents can use with their child and family at home and in community settings.
 The program was developed in collaboration with BC experts who work extensively with children experiencing anxiety and their families, incorporating key concepts from Cognitive Behavioural Therapy (CBT).
 Funding is provided by the Province of British Columbia.”

 What about Narcissism???
 How do I protect my kids from developing difficulties related to a partner who has a personality disorder?
 There is sooo much information out there about narcissism, so where do you look?
 Dr. Craig Malkin is a psychologist who has written a book on the topic.
 He has explanatory and useful videos here on his YouTube channel, including a video on how to protect children from a partner who may be dealing with narcissism.

-My caveat/disclaimer: I have reviewed these resources, BUT I did not create them and do not continuously monitor them.
+My caveat/disclaimer: These resources are not a substitute for professional advice.
+I have reviewed these resources, BUT I did not create them and do not continuously monitor them.
 I only include resources I believe to be reliable, but given the nature of the internet, these links or their information may be changed without my knowledge. …so, always read critically, consult with your healthcare provider before making changes to your healthcare plan…and, if you are in crisis, you probably already know to look for help (911, hospital emergency, crisis line 1-800-784-2433) and reach out to someone.